RedFIR/libaws/README.md

 Warning
 =======
-The error handling is very limited (especially with the aws response) Howewer you can compile with `-DDEBUG` in order to see the url and try them in your browser
+The error handling is very limited (especially for the aws responses) Howewer you can compile with `-DDEBUG` in order to see the url and try them in your browser